 To increase the flavor for my sweet and sour sauce, I like toasting the tomato paste in a bit of oil in the pan which intensifies the flavor and makes the sauce even more delicious.
 Once the tomato paste has been toasted, you can add the rest of the ingredients (sugar, soy sauce, water, white vinegar) into the pan to simmer and meld for a few minutes.

 The sugar in the recipe perfectly balances it out to give you that sweet and sour flavor, but the American version of sweet and sour pork tends to be even sweeter.
 When you do a taste test, if you, if you like it sweeter, you can add 1-2 additional tablespoons of sugar to the sauce.

 Why You'll Love This Version of Hong Kong Style Sweet and Sour Pork

-- Pork - For sweet and sour pork, I like to use pork shoulders (or pork butt) because of the marbling of fat within the meat.
+- Pork: For this sweet and sour pork recipe, I like to use pork shoulders (or pork butt) because of the marbling of fat within the meat.
 The fat marbling makes the bite-sized pieces tender, moist and flavorful.
 If you are looking for a healthier or leaner alternative, you can use pork tenderloin but it might turn out slightly less tender and less moist since it is a leaner cut of meat.
 Alternatively, you can also use chicken for this as well.

 - Ginger/Garlic/Onion - To give the batter extra flavor, I grate onion, ginger, and garlic into the marinade and mix it right in with the potato starch.
 You definitely should not omit or substitute these ingredients out.